Energinet-DataHub/geh-core/source/App/documents/development.md

 ### Dependencies to live Azure resources

-The `ExampleHost.FunctionApp.Tests` depends on live Azure resources like Service Bus end Application Insights.
+The `ExampleHost.FunctionApp.Tests` and `ExampleHost.WebApp.Tests` depends on live Azure resources like Application Insights and Service Bus.
 We cannot mock, or install these locally, so we have to use actual instances.

-To be able to use the Azure resources prepared in the Integration Test environment, developers must do the following:
+To be able to use the Azure resources prepared in the Integration Test environment, developers must do the following per test project:

 * Copy of the `integrationtest.local.settings.sample.json` file into `integrationtest.local.settings.json`
 * Update `integrationtest.local.settings.json` with information matching the Integration Test environment.